How To Deal With Stress

-When you have to go through a stressful period at work or very busy time at home, pick something off the list that you can use as a reward when you get through these things.
+When you have to go through a stressful period at work or hectic time at home, pick something off the list that you can use as a reward when you get through these things.

 You can also create a list of ways to pamper yourself that can be done spontaneously to help yourself unwind after a particularly stressful day.

 Read more about How to Reduce, Prevent, and Cope with Stress at the helpguide.org site